catnip1032/CMPT-433-Project/README.md

 ## Must do before execution

-### Edit the device tree on your BeagleBone Green:
+### Edit the device tree on your BeagleBone Green to include Audio, I2C, and PWM capes:

 1. Navigate to